How to Calculate the Interest Rate on Home Loans?-Banner_WC

 Frequently Asked Questions

 Low interest rates allow people to borrow from lenders with more comfort.
-This significantly boosts the supply of money in the economy and the demand.
+This significantly boosts the supply of funds in the economy and the demand.
 Eventually, prices of commodities rise and cause inflation.
-To balance this out, RBI increases the interest rates to curb the money supply.
+To balance this out, RBI increases the interest rates to curb the fund supply.
 A high inflation rate tends to increase the interest rates on Home Loans, consequently increasing the EMI.
 Hence, interest rate and inflation are inversely related.
-Inflation plays a critical role in the interest rate of Home Loans.
+Inflation plays a significant role in the interest rate of Home Loans.

-Down payment is a chunk of money a borrower pays upfront while buying a property and is typically sourced from their personal finances or savings, and not a Home Loan.
+A down payment is the amount a borrower pays upfront while buying a property and is typically sourced from their personal finances or savings, and not a Home Loan.
 A large down payment potentially reduces the amount you owe to the lender, the interest rate, and EMIs.
 The borrower’s ability to put down a sizeable down payment offers lenders a sense of security.
 A larger down payment can position you as a less risky borrower.
 It also decreases the loan amount, which eventually reduces the interest rate.
 Hence, if you can afford a large down payment, it can help you in the long term by lowering the interest rate component.

-Your credit score is a number ranging from 300 to 900, which is an indicator of your credit worthiness.
-The higher your credit score, better are your chances of securing a loan with beneficial terms.
+Your credit score is a number ranging from 300 to 900, which is an indicator of your creditworthiness.
+The higher your credit score, the better your chances of securing a loan with beneficial terms.
 One’s credit score is based on their credit history, number of open accounts, dues, defaulted payments, debt, etc. All these factors make up your credit score and can significantly impact your financial standing.
 A good credit score can help reduce your interest rate.

 How to Calculate Interest Rate on Home Loan _Related Article_wc